Blissful ignorance? Submariners likely unaware of pandemic - The Boston Globe

 For submariners, the return to land could be a shock.

 “They won’t have experienced the crisis as we did, with a bit of fear, the lockdown.
 So for them it will be quite a surprise.
-They will learn the history, but it will be a history that is related to them," said a serving officer who was the doctor on the ballistic submarine “Le Triomphant" for four years.
-He spoke to the AP on condition that he be identified only by his first name and rank, in accordance with the rules of his branch of the French military.
+They will learn the history, but it will be a history that is related to them,’’ said a serving officer who was the doctor on the ballistic submarine “Le Triomphant’’ for four years.
+He spoke on condition that he be identified only by his first name and rank, in accordance with the rules of his branch of the French military.

 Advertisement